Slackbot for Sales | Slack

 2. Generate strategic customer support

-The prompt: 'Summarise this channel and documents to give me an overview of our sales pitch for [Customer] then suggest upgrade use cases in an email with bullet points.'
+The prompt: “Summarize this channel and documents to give me an overview of our sales pitch for [Customer] then suggest upgrade use cases in an email with bullet points.”

 Why it works: Sales cycles often involve multiple stakeholders and evolving needs, making it easy to lose track of the narrative.
 This prompt reconstructs the customer journey in minutes and translates it into ready-to-send upgrade recommendations.
 No toggling between tabs required.